 What are your document upload requirements?

-We require our applicants to use a flatbed scanner to scan all of their credentials in high resolution and in color.
+We require our applicants to use a large flatbed scanner to scan all of their credentials in high resolution and in color.
 Documents must be scanned; photos taken with a camera or smartphone are not acceptable for evaluation purposes.
 The scanned images should be clear, sharp, and accurate representations of the source document, and should show all the stamps, seals, and signatures of the original.
 We require images to be at least 100 dpi (dots per inch), but documents up to 300 dpi are accepted.
 The maximum file size is 32 MB.
 We prefer PDF files, although we accept .jpg and .png file formats.